Wednesday, July 22, 2009

 9) "It wasn't time."
 I've heard this one a lot.
 It's like saying there's some pre-destined date (set by God presumably) like ...
 June 2014.
 And if I even dare try to have a baby before then it will always end in disaster - because it wasn't time.
 God does not micromanage our lives in this way.
 This one is particularly annoying when you say it to someone whose biological clock is winding down fast due to age or health problems.
 Please ... think before you say something so stupid.

-I'm also not fond of the secular version, "What doesn't kill you makes you stronger".
+I'm also not fond of "What doesn't kill you makes you stronger".
 Sometimes what doesn't kill you just makes you wish you were dead.

-6) "At least you have other kids" To me, this is one of the worst.
+6) "At least you have other kids" Any comment that is prefaced by the words "at least" or "just" is one that minimizes the situation.
+To me, this particular comment is one of the worst.
 It implies that I'm not grateful for the children I have.
-Believe me, I am and have never taken them for granted.
-I have never had the luxury of taking fertility for granted.
-Neither have I had the luxury of taking my children's lives for granted, as they've both had some scary health issues.
+Believe me, I am.
+I have never had the luxury of taking fertility or my children's lives for granted.
 Just because I have living children doesn't mean I don't miss my children who died.
 In fact, having living children means I know exactly what I'm missing out on.

 3) "You're young, you can have another" This one is very upsetting to me.
 First of all, babies are individuals and cannot simply be replaced.
 Secondly, no one, no matter what their age or health status can be assured of having another one.
 And the very distressing fact is that women who lose babies are the ones most likely to lose MORE babies.
 You almost certainly don't know the whole story about the cause of the loss, the woman's age, fertility, or health.
 You should never say this to anyone.